-KPI no. 2: the cost of customer acquisition or COCA
+KPI no. 3: The cost of customer acquisition (COCA)

 The cost of customer acquisition is the amount that you spend per new customer.
-The best way of determining the entirety of your COCA is by determining your overall budget allocated to marketing and communication expenditure (AdWords campaigns, display, media relations and influencers).
+The best way of determining your global COCA is by determining your overall budget allocated to marketing and communication expenditure (AdWords campaigns, display, media relations and influencers).
 Divide this by the number of new customers acquired over a given period.
-It is normal when you start your activity for your COCA to be more than your customer revenue.
+It is not unusual when you start your activity for your COCA to be more than your customer revenue.

-KPI no. 3: Average revenue per user (ARPU) and recurring monthly revenue
+KPI no. 4: The average revenue per user (ARPU)

 The average revenue per user is equal to the average amount that each customer brings you.
 To calculate it, just divide the total revenue of all customers by the number of customers.

 For example, if you have revenue of €5,000 (for all customers) and 200 customers, the average revenue per customer will be €25.